Geethen/geeforec.github.io/content/post/practical-4.md

 **Figure 6:** Dual axis chart of annual maximum rainfall versus vegetation 'greenness' or vigour using a MODIS Enhanced Vegetation Index (EVI) in Braulio Carrillo National Park from 2000 to 2019.
 ***

-We could also run a linear regression or correlation between the two variables directly as follows:
+We could also just directly run a linear regression or correlation between the two variables as follows:
 ```js
 // REGRESSION
 // Compute a linear least squares regression with 1 independent and 1 dependent variable.